 The registers also record the visit of Bishop Redman in 1589.
 The Bishop was shocked by what he found, and reported that the vicar, one Robert Roo, 'was unlicensed to preach, but did so in a rude, rustic, and drunken manner'.

 One touching monument is a memorial urn at the west end of the south aisle.
 The inscription tells the sad tale of Harriet Charnock, who died in 1766 and the age of just six years.
-Set into the nave floor are a series of very good 17th century grave slabs to members of thew Doughty family, lords of the manor at Hanworth for many years.
+Set into the nave floor is a series of very good 17th-century grave slabs to members of thew Doughty family, lords of the manor at Hanworth for many years.
 Among the best grave slabs is that of Frances Doughty, who died in 1668.